sambaiz/cdkbot/README.md

 ![run /diff and /deploy](./doc-assets/run-diff-deploy.png)

 After running `/deploy`,
-PR is merged automatically if there is no changes anymore, and `cdkbot:outdated diffs` label is added to other PRs.
+PR is merged automatically if there is no differences anymore, and `cdkbot:outdated diffs` label is added to other PRs.
 To run `/deploy` on those,
 it is needed to run `/diff` again to see the latest differences.